 ~~~

-You will find a linky tool below for you to share your stencil creations this week to help lift others out of their creative schlump!
-I love seeing what you create, visiting you, and pinning your design!
+You will find a linky tool below for you to share your creations using your dies!
+Your card may help motivate others out of their creative schlumps or give someone a step-off for their own design!

 *Life is too short!